 Don't expect a fat-free salad dressing to taste exactly like a traditional vinaigrette because, well, that's just impossible.

-Our brains and tongues love fat, and a dressing with no fat and very low calories (less than 20 calories per serving) can't compete with biology.
+Our brains and taste buds love fat, and a dressing with no fat and very low calories (less than 20 calories per serving) can't compete with biology.
 BUT I'm not gonna mince words, it is shockingly good!
-Don't take my word for it - check out the reviews below.
+Just check out the reviews underneath the recipe.

 If you enjoy healthy salad dressings and sauces as much as I do, I really think this oil-free dressing is going to win you over!